patrickfuchs/buildH/docs/buildh.md

 - Give a generic name to each C-H (which will appear in the output) and make the correspondance with the PDB names (e.g. `gamma1_1` stands for the C-H which have `C1` and `H11` atom names in the pdb file.

-For example, if you want to calculate the order parameters only on the polar head of a Berger POPC, you can use:
+For example, if you want to calculate the order parameters only on the polar head (excluding the CH3s of choline) of a Berger POPC, you can use:

 ```
 beta1 POPC C5  H51